Skip to main content

 Roundtable Sessions

 The Roundtable is a discussion rather than a lecture or poster presentation.
-Each roundtable will be 15 minutes in length and repeated 3 times during the session, giving attendees an opportunity to visit three tables within the 50-minute session.
+Each roundtable will be 15 minutes in length and repeated 3 times during the session; attendees rotate every 15 minutes, giving them an opportunity to visit three tables within the 50-minute session.
 ACRES will provide a table and chairs; no other equipment will be available.
 Projectors are not used during these sessions, but presenters may wish to use a laptop to display relevant information or prepare a 1-page handout for attendees.
 Sessions are self-organized; participants should facilitate their own discussion.

 Skill-Builder’s Workshop